10 Dog Walking Tips

 Sign up for The Wildest newsletter for updates

-Going for a walk is the best part of your dog's day (and hey, maybe it's the best part of yours, too!).
-If you're a new pet parent, you might think dog walking is pretty simple.
+Going for a walk is the best part of your dog’s day (and hey, maybe it’s the best part of yours, too).
+If you’re a new pet parent, you might think dog walking is pretty simple.
 But the truth is, making a walk enjoyable for both you and your pup requires some foresight and training.
-Here are the top 10 dog walking tips you need to know.
+Here are the top 10 dog-walking tips you need to know.

-1. Use a Front Clip Harness
+1. Use a Front-Clip Harness or Martingale Collar

 2. Start Slow With Puppies